bwalid13/musictab/README.md

 - ✅ No tracking, no ads, no data collection

 ### 🎨 User Experience
-- Responsive design - works on all screen sizes
+- Multiple professional themes (iOS, Windows 11, Neumorphism, etc.)
-- Album artwork display
+- Album artwork display with dynamic ambiance effects
-- Artist information and photos
+- Artist information and photos from Wikipedia
-- Intuitive playback controls
+- Intuitive playback controls with beautiful animations
 - Volume control and progress bar
-- Track duration and time display
+- Shuffle and loop modes

 ---